maproulette/docs/_documentation/migrating/02-documentation-changes.md

 | Templating in Challenge Instructions | Challenges |
 | System-Notice Management | Server Admin |

-Two remain under **Not Implemented Yet**: Tag Fix Challenges and Following.
+Following has since joined them in the Teams section, leaving one page under **Not Implemented Yet**: Tag Fix Challenges.

 ## Translations were removed